yuhaozhang94/facial-frontalization/README.md

 # Pytorch implementation of a face frontalization GAN

+This is the final group project for ISSS610 Applied Machine Learning module at Singapore Management University for out Master of IT in Business program.
+The team members contributing to this project include:
+- Glen Low Fang Yang
+- Pan Tao
+- Pranav Arora
+- Yeo Ser Mian Jeffrey
+- Zhang Yuhao

 ## Introduction

 Screenwriters never cease to amuse us with bizarre portrayals of the tech industry, ranging [from cringeworthy to hilarious](https://www.reddit.com/r/ZoomEnhance/).
 With the current advances in artificial intelligence, however, some of the most unrealistic technologies from the TV screens are coming to life.
 For example, the Enhance software from *CSI: NY* (or *Les Experts : Manhattan* for the francophone readers) has already been outshone by the state-of-the-art [Super Resolution neural networks](https://medium.com/@jonathan_hui/gan-super-resolution-gan-srgan-b471da7270ec).
 On a more extreme side of the imagination, there is *Enemy of the state*: